sebastiangreger/kirby3-commentions/README.md

 ## Ethics and privacy

-Before implementing the functionalities enabled by this plugin, it is strongly advised to carry out an ethical and legal assessment.
+**Before implementing the functionalities enabled by this plugin, it is strongly advised to carry out an ethical and legal assessment.**

 By enabling users to post comments and/or webmentions, a website deals with what is considered personal data in most jurisdictions.
 The processing of personal data is subject to often very strict privacy laws, coming with a wide range of obligations.

+"GDPR compliance" is never created by software, but by the way it is used.
 While this plugin aims to provide means for its responsible and legally compliant use, the responsibility for ethical conduct and compliance with applicable laws always rests with the operator of the website (the data controller).

-"GDPR compliance" is never created by software, but by the way it is used.
-If in doubt, always ask a qualified lawyer - and if you feel that this plugin does not meet your requirements, don't use it or adapt it to your needs.
+If in doubt, always ask a qualified lawyer - and if this plugin does not meet your requirements, create a Github issue, don't use it, or adapt it to your needs.

 ## Installation